European pied flycatcher: Deception hypothesis

 The second hypothesis claims that deception from the male flycatcher explains a female's choice to mate with an already-mated male despite the relative decrease in reproductive success.
 The deception arises from the polyterritoriality of the males, meaning that the males are able to deceive the females through the use of separate territories.
-This hypothesis attempts to describe why males have developed polyterritorial behavior.
+This hypothesis attempts to describe why males have developed polyterritorial behaviour.
 The typical long distances between nest sites suggest that males acquire multiple nest sites to facilitate the deception of the secondary female.
 A study showed that females leave the male upon discovering that he is already mated, as long as she discovers this fact before laying season.
 However, another experiment with European pied flycatchers in Norway produced results that refute the deception hypothesis.
 The secondary female birds in their study raised larger clutches than primary females.
 The study also showed that deception is not an evolutionarily stable strategy for males, because secondary females would notice the frequent visits to the primary females and then elect to choose another mate.
-According to the deception hypothesis, already-mated males display polyterritorial behavior that increases their chances of acquiring another mate.
-Unmated males were shown to display mating behavior, consisting mostly of singing, at their nest site.
+According to the deception hypothesis, already-mated males display polyterritorial behaviour that increases their chances of acquiring another mate.
+Unmated males were shown to display mating behaviour, consisting mostly of singing, at their nest site.
 On the other hand, already-mated males would need to disrupt their singing at their secondary territories in order to return to their primary nest.
 This can occur both before and after the time of their second mating.
 As a result, it decreases the chance that females would be deceived, leading to an evolutionarily unstable strategy.